-3.3.2 Placement Examination
+3.3.3.
+Placement Examination

-A student admitted into a Ph.D. program may be required by the Committee concerned to take a Placement Examination for the purpose of assessing his/her academic preparation.
+A student admitted into a Ph.D. program may be required by the Graduate Committee to take a Placement Examination for the purpose of assessing his/her academic preparation.
 A student who does not perform satisfactorily in the Placement Examination or who has a deficient academic preparation may be required to complete appropriate undergraduate remedial courses in the College.

-3.3.3 The Program of Study
+3.3.4.
+The Program of Study (POS)

-Within the first semester of the student's initial year in the Ph.D. program, a Program of Study shall be designed by the Program Committee, in consultation with the student and on the basis of the latter's academic preparation and desired specialization, and submitted to the Graduate Office through the Graduate Committee.
+Within the first semester of the student's initial year in the Ph.D. program, a Program of Study shall be designed by the Program Committee, in consultation with the student and on the basis of the latter's academic preparation and desired specialization.
+The student's POS will be submitted to the Graduate Office through the Graduate Committee.

-Subsequent revisions in the Program of Study must be authorized by the Program Committee and communicated as soon as possible to the Graduate Office through the Graduate Committee.
+Subsequent revisions in the POS must be authorized by the Program Committee or the Dissertation Adviser and communicated as soon as possible to the Graduate Office through the Graduate Committee.